Feeds:

 I know that some longtime OG families point to the town’s history, but that doesn’t mean that the history of the Sunday closure must be continued.
 After all, there were quite a few historical practices, like the gates on Main Avenue, which were abolished suddenly with one ruling by the State Supreme Court in 1980.

 However, putting that aside, one had to be struck by the happiness evident up and down the OG boardwalk on this Sunday morning.
-It was actually thrilling, after all the isolation, sickness, and now class warfare and violence right in our backyard.
+It was actually thrilling, after all the isolation and sickness here.

 The sooner the governor can open up our society safely, the better.
 Meanwhile, the “folks” have seemingly tossed out the masking rules, and even the CMA, judging by its signage, and the NTPD are not taking it too seriously either.